shapeshed/jekyll.shapeshed.com/_posts/2007-07-30-moving_your_online_identity.md

 ---
 layout: post
 title: Moving your online identity
-excerpt: "I have recently moved house.
+description: "I have recently moved house.
 Updating my online identity has been a tedious and time consuming task.
 A change in approach to managing online identity is desperately required. "
 categories: [Opinion]
 ---
 ## I have moved!